 Opportunities for regional and international partnerships in TVET,

-Exposure that will allow the benchmarking of national practices,
+The exposure that will allow the benchmarking of national practices,

 Pooled resources for the development of strategies in sync with regional and international bodies, and